AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 You can use our <portal cid=102>max heart rate calcualtor</portal>, <portal cid=234>target heart rate calculator</portal> to check on your heart's health; and feel free to get the most out of your training by using our <portal cid=874>heart rate zone calculator</portal> to calculate and use the different training <portal cid=235>heart rate zones</portal>.

+As far as exercises go, <portal cid=236>running</portal> and <portal cid=535>walking</portal> are probably the easiest to do.
+If you're interested we recommend that you visit our <portal cid=1135>running pace calculator</portal> as well as our <portal cid=1159>running calorie calculator</portal>.
+Other exercises that give great results are <portal cid=541>weightlifting</portal> and <portal cid=878>cycling</portal>.

 Provided you have followed the two advice above you are probably in good shape already.
-However, you might be still struggling with your weight, and hence bmi, so it won't hurt to set up the record straight and give you some tip on nutrition and <portal cid=231>calories</portal>, specifically on <portal cid=627>calories burned</portal> and <portal cid=742>calorie deficit</portal>.
+However, you might be still struggling with your weight, and hence BMI, so it won't hurt to set up the record straight and give you some tip on nutrition and <portal cid=231>calories</portal>, specifically on <portal cid=627>calories burned</portal> and <portal cid=742>calorie deficit</portal>.

+If you're interested in changing your BMI as a mean to get healthy, we have some calculators that will help you <portal cid=1250>lose weight</portal> or at least keep a healthy balance.
+For starters it is important that you know your <portal cid=199>BMR</portal> or <portal cid=1004>resting calorie</portal> consumption, so that you can plan better your <portal cid=740>meal calories</portal>.

+The key part of a good diet is to keep a balance of nutrients while you maintain a calorie deficit.
+For this our <portal cid=742>macro calculator</portal> is very useful since it allows to plan your <portal cid=743>carbohydrate</portal> intake, <portal cid=744>protein intake</portal> and <portal cid=747>fat intake</portal> to achieve your goals.

+Lastly, you can always try travelling to other planets.
+Since your <portal cid=347>weight on other planets</portal> changes with respect to your weight on Earth, you might be able to find the right one to fix you BMI.
+We have heard of people that find this idea easier to do that exercising, but we would never recommend it unless planetary travel includes a strict diet and training routine.